Frequently Asked Questions

 At the end of the training, you will receive a certificate of completion.

-The Core Health program meets the accreditation criteria of The College of Family Physicians of Canada and has been accredited for up to 8 Mainpro-C type credits.
+The Core Health program meets the accreditation criteria of The College of Family Physicians of Canada and has been accredited for up to 16 Mainpro+ type credits.

 The British Columbia Core Health and Core Mental Health training meet the accreditation criteria of The Canadian Counselling and Psychotherapy Association for 9 continuing education credits.